 - False Sunflower may need water in times of drought, but is overall very drought tolerant

-Don’t forget to see our reference table at the end of this article for more fast facts.
+Don’t forget to see our reference table at the end of this article for more fast facts on False Sunflower.

 False (Early) Sunflower, Heliopsis Helianthoides Facts and General Description

 Ahhhh, the False Sunflower, (Heliopsis Helianthoides) – what can I say?
 Also known as Oxe-eye Sunflower, False Sunflower, Early Sunflower or just Heliopsis, this is one of the best native perennials I have ever grown for providing long lasting color throughout the summer!
 Another attractive feature is that Heliposis is a true CLAY BUSTER.
 The fibrous roots on this plant have no problems penetrating tough clay soil.
 One year after planting in hard, horrible clay soil the plants were 5′ tall!
 Although this plant isn’t a ‘true’ sunflower, it looks just like a smaller version of common sunflower, Helianthus Annuus.
 I have a thick grove of these planted near the back of my ‘meadow’ garden, and they provide so much color!
 They also are fun to examine because of all the insect activity – bees, butterflies all visit due to the ample supply of nectar from the many blooms.
 Heliopsis Helianthoidess isn’t a true sunflower, but visually looks just like a regular sunflower hence the common name, False or Early Sunflower.

 In addition to looking nice in the garden, Heliopsis Sunflower plant makes an excellent cut flower for your home that you can harvest for a very long time.
 And by harvesting them, you will also stimulate it to make more blooms, thus keeping more color longer!
 I’ve had this plant bloom for three months in my garden!
 For a perennial (even a short lived one) that is amazing!